 Around back, the CLA features a sloping roof line that helps give it a drag coefficient of 0.23 Cd, making it the world's most aerodynamic regular-production car.
 It borrows design cues such as its curved trunk lid and its rounded LED tail lamps from the larger - and much more expensive - CLS.

-The CLA's cabin is largely carried over from the A-Class.
-Unabashedly designed to appeal to a young and trendy audience, the dashboard features aircraft-inspired round air vents surrounded by chromed bezels, an instrument cluster that is made up of four round analog gauges and a three-spoke multifunction steering wheel upholstered in leather.
+The CLA's cabin is largely carried over from the Europe-only A-Class.
+Unabashedly designed to appeal to a young and trendy audience, the cockpit is characterized by aircraft-inspired round air vents surrounded by chromed bezels, an instrument cluster that is made up of four round analog gauges and a three-spoke multi-function steering wheel upholstered in leather.
 A pair of sport seats up front emphasize the performance-oriented nature of the car.

 A 5.8-inch color touch-screen that protrudes from the top of the center stack comes standard, and it can be upgraded to 7.0 inches by opting for the Multimedia package that adds Mercedes' COMAND system.
 Controlled by either buttons on the center stack or a voice recognition software, COMAND integrates the car's audio, navigation, climate control and connectivity functions into a single unit.

 The touch screen also lets passengers control Mercedes' MBrace2 infotainment system, which runs cloud-based applications and provides on-the-go access to the internet.
 In addition to offering a wide array of concierge services, Mbrace2 comes with an application that lets smartphone-wielding owners lock or unlock the car from a distance and instantly find it in a parking lot.